 On the ‘Installation type’ screen leave the default of ‘Automatic’ and select next:

 Allow the setup to extract and install files:

 NOTE: It is essential to reboot your PC to complete the installation.

 A ‘Windows Security Alert’ may appear notifying that ‘Windows Firewall has blocked some features of this program’:

 Leave the default selected ‘Domain networks, such as a workplace network’ and select ‘Allow Access’.

 Configuring BEAR DataShare

-If you see the below window saying login failed then you will need to enter your login details, so please click on ‘No User account configured’:
+Now BEAR DataShare is installed, open up the Application.
+If you see the window (below) saying login failed then you will need to enter your login details, so please click on ‘No User account configured’: